·

 • Choice between demand or consumption

-Five or more units, or planning application dated 1977 onwards: unrestricted choice throughout — provided consumption routes meet Section 82
+Five or more units, or planning application dated 1977 onwards: unrestricted choice — from 2027 additionally: consumption only for exclusive residential use and fulfilled Section 82

 The watershed for residential dwellings sits in Section 80 (3)not Section 82.
-Inside the published cabinet draft (Article 1 item 32, replacing Sections 80–83 GEG) the bespoke residential carve-out tethered to planning applications preceding November 1977 and the insulation ordinance disappears entirely.
-Mandatory trigger scenarios would allow certificate choice — between Section 81 balancing methodology or recorded consumption pursuant to Section 82provided consumption prerequisites are honoured.
+With Article 2 of the promulgated amending act (Federal Law Gazette 2026 I No. 226), from 1 January 2027 the bespoke residential carve-out tethered to planning applications preceding November 1977 and the insulation ordinance disappears entirely.
+For purely residential buildings, mandatory trigger scenarios allow certificate choice — between Section 81 balancing methodology or recorded consumption pursuant to Section 82provided consumption prerequisites are honoured.

-For non-residential buildings, the draft in Section 80 (3) sentence 2 provides only for the certificate under Section 81; the consumption certificate is ruled out there for new issuances.
+For non-residential buildings, Section 80 (3) sentence 2 from 2027 provides only for the certificate under Section 81 on transactions; the consumption certificate is ruled out there for new issuances.
 That is a different issue from your detached or terraced residential home.

 What drops out of the statutory text